 Thinking of buying a list of email addresses?

-The best way to create a database of contacts is to build your own, from the ground up.
+The best way to create a database of contacts is to build your own, from the ground up (oh, ensure that they opt-in to be contacted).
 This way, you can be sure that everyone you’re marketing your courses to is interested in what you’re offering.
 They signed up to receive your emails, after all.